grew-nlp/grew_doc/content/doc/clustering.md

 #### Example
 There is not much examples of numerical features in the current UD version.
-The following example is not linguistically pertinent buy shows the mechanism.
+The following example is not linguistically pertinent but it shows the mechanism.

 {{< tryit "http://universal.grew.fr/?corpus=UD_Naija-NSC@2.11&request=pattern { N [AlignBegin] }&clustering=N.AlignBegin[gap=1000, min=10000, max=20000]" >}} on `UD_Naija-NSC` with clustering key `N.AlignBegin[gap=1000, min=10000, max=20000]` and request:
 ```grew